jeremyzyang/jeremyzyang.github.io/index.md

 (e.g., video, text, map and network) understanding consumer behaviors more broadly and how they interact with these algorithmic products.
 My recent work studies topics in
 My current research focuses on optimizing managerial decisions such as advertising, pricing and targeting by developing algorithmic products that turn big unstructured data into actionable insights.
+Prior to MIT, I studied economics, management, and statistics at the University of International Business and Economics and New York University.
+I've also worked in consulting as a business analyst after college.
 -->
 <!--
 ![Octocat](https://github.githubassets.com/images/icons/emoji/octocat.png)